AS NATURE INTENDED

 Idaho Pasture Pigs (IPPs)

 The IPP is a relatively new breed that was developed by combining 3 breeds, Duroc, Berkshire, and Kune kune.
 They are smaller framed pigs with short snouts that prefer grazing to rooting.
-Our IPPs are crossed with Berkshire again to improve their carcass quality and speed finish times.
-These pigs are extremely athletic, and we often see them run and jump out in the pasture.
+Because the breed was created by crossing 3 breeds, IPP breeders today continue to select the phenotype they prefer expressed from the cross.
+While many breeders are attracted to IPPs that express the Kune Kune phenotype, we prefer pigs that express more of the Berkshire phenotype, which have a larger carcass and faster growing time.
+Our foundation IPPs are crossed with Berkshire again.
+IPPs tend to be extremely athletic, and we often see them run and jump out in the pasture.
 Click here to see them in action!
 Our foundation IPP sows were Twoface, Shorty, and Stripe.

 The IPP is a relatively new breed that was developed by combining 3 breeds, Duroc, Berkshire, and Kune kune.
 They are smaller framed pigs with short snouts that prefer grazing to rooting.
-Our IPPs are crossed with Berkshire again to improve their carcass quality and speed finish times.
-These pigs are extremely athletic, and we often see them run and jump out in the pasture.
+Because the breed was created by crossing 3 breeds, IPP breeders today continue to select the phenotype they prefer expressed from the cross.
+While many breeders are attracted to IPPs that express the Kune Kune phenotype, we prefer pigs that express more of the Berkshire phenotype, which have a larger carcass and faster growing time.
+Our foundation IPPs are crossed with Berkshire again.
+IPPs tend to be extremely athletic, and we often see them run and jump out in the pasture.
 Click here to see them in action!
 Our foundation IPP sows were Twoface, Shorty, and Stripe.

 Red Wattle Hogs

-A rare heritage breed, Red Wattle hogs are known for their award winning flavor and carcass traits, even on a pasture-based diet.
+An endangered heritage breed, Red Wattle hogs are known for their award winning flavor and carcass traits, even on a pasture-based diet.
 They are quite smart and are much harder to manage in a conventional system, which is fine for us since we don't run one!
 Learn more about Red Wattles here.
+Their mothering instinct is second to none, and they are fiercely protective of every piglet we raise.
+Nothing messes with our red wattle girls.
 Our foundation Red Wattle Hog sows were Ruby, Earthmover and Garnet, and their offspring Elle, and Little Elle.

-A rare heritage breed, Red Wattle hogs are known for their award winning flavor and carcass traits, even on a pasture-based diet.
+An endangered heritage breed, Red Wattle hogs are known for their award winning flavor and carcass traits, even on a pasture-based diet.
 They are quite smart and are much harder to manage in a conventional system, which is fine for us since we don't run one!
 Learn more about Red Wattles here.
+Their mothering instinct is second to none, and they are fiercely protective of every piglet we raise.
+Nothing messes with our red wattle girls.
 Our foundation Red Wattle Hog sows were Ruby, Earthmover and Garnet, and their offspring Elle, and Little Elle.

 Mothering the next generation